GuardianOfGods/unity-interview-questions/README.md

 </details>

 # Fresher
 Decription: who graduated and start working at company.
 Working with Unity less than 1 year.
+If you have none Unity experience, you should see the questions of intern.

 **1. Question: Name some important tab components of Unity 3D.**